 5 Net import (Import – Export) of the primary sector.

 6 Total: Production + Net imports (Import–Export) of the primary sector.

 1.2.1 Electricity system and decision making process

-Since December 2015, the planning of the energy system and the decision making process is currently under the responsibility of the Ministry of Energy.
-Regarding the long term energy planning, the Ministry, through the Secretariat of Strategic Energy Planning, developed the 2030 Energy Scenarios, for which the basic guidelines of four alternative energy demand scenarios were established, focused on the exploitation of unconventional resources, the implementation of energy efficiency policies, and the promotion of renewable energies and other clean energy sources such as nuclear.
-In this regard, it is important to mention that the outcomes of the analysis which are associated with those scenarios resulting from the combination of different demand, investment, price and productivity assumptions, do not intend to be predictive, but are projections of what might occur according to the combination of such assumptions.
+Since September 2018 energy system planning and decision making has been under the responsibility of the Government Secretariat of Energy, formerly the Ministry of Energy, as previously mentioned, currently under the Ministry of Treasury.
+Regarding long term energy planning, the Government Secretariat of Energy, through the Secretariat of Strategic Energy Planning, developed the Energy Scenarios 2030.
+For that purpose, the basic guidelines of four alternative energy demand scenarios were established, focusing on exploitation of unconventional resources, implementation of energy efficiency policies and promotion of renewable energies and other clean energy sources such as nuclear.
+In this regard, it is important to mention that the outcomes of the analysis which are associated with those scenarios resulting from the combination of different demand, investment, price and productivity assumptions, are not intended to be predictive, but are projections of what might occur according to the combination of such assumptions.
 Moreover, due to the dynamic nature of an energy sector which is undergoing a regulatory, economic and institutional normalization process, such scenarios are dynamic.
-Thus, this tool is part of a process for the definition of a shared vision of Argentine society for the construction of a sustainable energy future.
+Thus, this tool is part of a process directed to define a shared vision of Argentine society, for achieving the construction of a sustainable energy future.

 Normalize regulatory agencies and energy market operations.

 Improve energy access and efficient use by households and productive sectors.

 Ensure energy supply.
 Reverse the declining trend and increase oil and gas production, improve integration with neighbouring countries and boost investment in energy infrastructure, including the development of key hydro and nuclear projects in order to replace fossil fuels imports.